 Make a travel plan.

 Whatever mode you might be using, plan out your route before you leave and make sure you account for potential travel delays, and if going for a long trip, plan out your breaks.
-When getting into your car, or on your motorcycle or bicycle, make sure your seats and mirrors are adjusted for you.

 Maintain your vehicle.